JakDaniels/MIOS/README.md

    come with OpenSim as a starting point for standalone instances, or files provided by a grid operator like OSGrid.
 (It downloads them).
 You can later customise the configuration by having you own set of small .ini files that override the defaults in a predictable way, by providing just the setting you want.
-This way you *never* need to touch the default .ini files or those provided by OSGrid, and any customisations you provide using .ini overrides (look in directory MIOS/Instances/.config/Overrides and  MIOS/Instances/[Instance Name]/Configs/Overrides <- this is where your customisations go...) will be overlayed on top of the defaults.
+This way you *never* need to touch the default .ini files or those provided by OSGrid, and any customisations you provide using .ini overrides will be overlayed on top of the defaults.

+   Hint: look in directory MIOS/Instances/.config/Overrides and  MIOS/Instances/[Instance Name]/Configs/Overrides
+   This is where your put own OpenSim .ini file settings.

 	# ./opensim.sh.php --os-config
 	Starting retrieval of config set 'standalone'...